peterlin1/peterlin1/README.md

 As a principal engineer in my field, I've authored and co-authored a number of (esoteric) papers and patents.
 Check out my <a href="https://ieeexplore.ieee.org/author/37086151699">IEEE profile</a> for a sample of the publications.
 For a full list, refer to my <a href="https://www.linkedin.com/in/peterlin1/">LinkedIn profile</a>.

+Public repos here are unfortunately going to be limited in scope.
+My core portfolio is behind private repos within my organization on Atlassian.